batfish/pybatfish/docs/source/formats.md

 Except for AWS, all vendor configs files are placed in the `configs` folder right below the top-level snapshot folder.
 It is OK to create sub-folders inside `configs` and Batfish will recursively read all files.
 It is also OK to mix files from different vendors in the same folder.

-#### Note about vendor recognition
+#### Note about vendor detection

-Batfish recognizes the vendor of a configuration file by looking for tell-tale signs of the vendor.
+Batfish can automatically detect the vendor of a configuration file based on certain tell-tale signs in vendor files.
 For instance, Arista config files tend to contain lines with "! device: ...
 EOS-4.24" or "boot system flash ... swi".
-If such lines are missing, Batfish may mis-detect the vendor.
+Such lines are almost always present if config files are pulled from devices, but may not be present in automatically generated files.

-To explicitly specify the vendor of a configuration file, include the RANCID content type header at the top of the file.
-So, for Arista devices, you'd include the following line
+To explicitly specify the vendor of a configuration file, include the RANCID content type header.
+So, for Arista devices, you'd include the following line at the top of the file:

 `!RANCID-CONTENT-TYPE: arista`

-See the checkRancid() method of [this file](https://github.com/batfish/batfish/blob/master/projects/batfish/src/main/java/org/batfish/grammar/VendorConfigurationFormatDetector.java) for the list of all vendor type strings recognized by Batfish.
+The supported vendor type strings are `arista`, `bigip` (F5), `cisco-nx` (NX-OS), `cisco-xr` (IOS-XR), `force10` (Dell), `foundry`, `juniper` (all JunOS), `mrv`, and `paloalto`.

 ### Arista